 While spinal fusion does have the potential to cause death due to a severe infection, excessive bleeding, or other unforeseen complications, it is not a common result.

-Scoliosis, on its own, can not kill you, but for those that choose spinal-fusion surgery as the treatment method for their scoliosis, they are putting themselves at risk for a number of adverse side effects and potential complications.
+Scoliosis, on its own, can not kill you, but for those that choose spinal-fusion surgery as the treatment method for their scoliosis, they are putting themselves at risk for a number of adverse side effects and potential surgical complications.

 That list includes post-surgical pain, decreased mobility, nerve damage, paralysis, adverse reaction to the hardware used, hardware malfunctioning, risk of infection, excessive blood loss, fusion failure, and subsequent surgeries.